-- e.
+- b.
 Unrestricted cash is the proportion of unrestricted cash as a percentage of current liabilities. - i.
 Calculation = Unrestricted Cash (Cash and Cash equivalents minus restricted Cash) divided by Current Liabilities multiplied by 100 (shown as a percentage). - ii.
 Unrestricted Cash means all cash, cash equivalents and financial assets, within the meaning of the Australian Accounting Standards, other than restricted cash. - iii.
-Restricted cash means cash, cash equivalents and financial assets, within the meaning of the Australian Accounting Standards, not available for use other than for a purpose for which it is restricted, and includes cash to be used to fund capital works expenditure from the previous financial year. - f.
-Loans and borrowings compared to Rates - i.
+Restricted cash means cash, cash equivalents and financial assets, within the meaning of the Australian Accounting Standards, not available for use other than for a purpose for which it is restricted, and includes cash to be used to fund capital works expenditure from the previous financial year.

+c.
+Loans and borrowings compared to Rates

+- i.
 Calculation = Interest bearing Loans and borrowings divided by Rate Revenue multiplied by 100 (shown as a percentage). - ii.
-Rate Revenue means revenue from general rates, municipal charges, service rates and service charges g.
+Rate Revenue means revenue from general rates, municipal charges, service rates and service charges d.
 Loans and borrowings repayments compared to rates

-It is one of two general measures used to ensure the level of interest-bearing loans and borrowings is appropriate to the size and nature of Council's activities.
+It is one of two general measures used to ensure the level of interestbearing loans and borrowings is appropriate to the size and nature of Council's activities.

 - i.
 Calculation = Interest & Principal Repayments on interest bearing loans and borrowings divided by rate revenue multiplied by 100 (shown as a percentage) - ii.
-Rate Revenue means revenue from general rates, municipal charges, service rates and service charges ii.
-Own source revenue is defined as adjusted underlying revenue other than revenue that is not under the control of Council (including government grants).
+Rate Revenue means revenue from general rates, municipal charges, service rates and service charges